Azumi67/6TO4-GRE-IPIP-SIT/README.md

 - SIT (Simple Internet Transition): Lightweight encapsulation method for tunneling IPv6 packets over an IPv4 infrastructure, requiring minimal configuration.

+- Geneve : (Generic Network Virtualization Encapsulation) is a network tunneling protocol that provides a mechanism for encapsulating and decapsulating network packets for virtualized environments.
+It is designed to enable efficient network virtualization and overlay network solutions in cloud computing, data centers, and software-defined networking (SDN) environments.

+Geneve is an extension of the original Virtual Extensible LAN (VXLAN) protocol and addresses certain limitations of VXLAN.
+It provides enhanced scalability, extensibility, and flexibility for network virtualization.
+Geneve encapsulates the original network packets inside a new tunneling header, allowing these packets to traverse an underlay network while being associated with specific virtual networks or tenants.

   </details>
 </div>